10up/10up-toolkit/packages/toolkit/README.md

 ## <a id="linting"></a> Linting

 10up-toolkit comes with eslint, prettier and stylelint set up out of the box.
-It uses [10up's eslint config](https://github.com/10up/10up-toolkit/tree/develop/packages/eslint-config) and exposes the following commands:
+It uses [10up's eslint config](https://github.com/10up/10up-toolkit/tree/develop/packages/eslint-config) and [10up's stylelint config](https://github.com/10up/10up-toolkit/tree/develop/packages/stylelint-config) and exposes the following commands:
 `10up-toolkit lint-js`, `10up-toolkit format-js` and `10up-toolkit lint-style`.

 10up-toolkit can lint JavaScript, TypeScript and JSX without any additional configuration.
 It's recommended to add a npm script to your `package.json`.